Emotionally Focused Therapy (EFT)

 Emotionally Focused Therapy (EFT) is specifically tailored for couples seeking to deepen their comprehension of both their own and their partner's emotions.

-Johnson and Greenberg (1992) devised the EFT approach through a comprehensive examination of couple therapy sessions, utilizing task analysis to pinpoint the crucial elements that fostered positive transformation.
-Their approach embraced an experiential-systemic perspective, acknowledging that issues within relationships are often sustained through repetitive patterns and interactions between partners.
+Johnson and Greenberg (1992) devised the EFT approach through a comprehensive examination of couple therapy sessions, utilising task analysis to pinpoint the crucial elements that fostered positive transformation.

-Emotion-focused Therapy: Stages and Steps
+Stages and Steps of Emotion-Focused Therapy

-Phase One – Assess and Deescalate Phase
+Phase One – Assess and Deescalate

 During this stage, the couple is guided in recognizing and comprehending the detrimental cycle of distress created by their negative interactions.

-In the first step, the focus lies on identifying and acknowledging the key issues that are causing concern within the relationship.
+• Identify the Conflict- In the first step, the focus lies on identifying and acknowledging the key issues that are causing concern within the relationship.

-Step two involves unveiling the negative patterns of interaction that emerge when these key issues arise.
+• Identify the Cycle Where Conflict is Expressed- Step two involves unveiling the negative patterns of interaction that emerge when these key issues arise.
 The therapist's objective is to pinpoint the underlying problem that leads to detachment or stress between the couple.

-Step three revolves around acknowledging the unexpressed fears and negative emotions rooted in attachment that drive the negative interaction patterns.
+• Access Unacknowledged Emotions- Step three revolves around acknowledging the unexpressed fears and negative emotions rooted in attachment that drive the negative interaction patterns.
 The partners delve into exploring each other's feelings and their connection to the harmful cycle of interaction.

-In step four, the therapist provides a fresh perspective on the key issues, negative patterns, and underlying emotions and fears, framing them in relation to each individual's attachment needs.
+• Reframe- In step four, the therapist provides a fresh perspective on the key issues, negative patterns, and underlying emotions and fears, framing them in relation to each individual's attachment needs.

 Phase Two – Change Events Phase